HolmesSoftware/HolmesSoftware/README.md

 # Hi, I'm Tyler Holmes 👋
 **Senior Full Stack Developer | Solutions Architect**

 I specialize in building scalable, high-performance web applications using the **.NET and JavaScript ecosystems**.
-Currently, I lead technical implementations as a Senior Developer at **[Fishtank Consulting](https://www.getfishtank.com/)**, with a focus on **Sitecoreai** *(Formally Sitecore XM Cloud)* and modern composable architectures.
+Currently, I lead technical implementations as a Senior Developer at **[Fishtank Consulting](https://www.getfishtank.com/)**, with a focus on **SitecoreAI** *(Formally Sitecore XM Cloud)* and modern composable architectures.

 ---